Bar & Court Admissions

-Rehabilitation Facility - Sale: Closed the sale of two nursing homes in New York for the combined sale price of $93,129,651.
-This was a complex deal that included escrowing the proceeds of the real estate portion of the transaction into a qualified intermediary for the upcoming purchase of two newer Brooklyn nursing homes, and was the last of three associated deals, one of which involved a very complicated 1031 tax free exchange for the combined sale price of $129,129,651.00.
+Rehabilitation Facility - Sale: Closed the sale of two nursing homes in New York for the combined sale price of approximately $93M.
+This was a complex deal that included escrowing the proceeds of the real estate portion of the transaction into a qualified intermediary for the upcoming purchase of two newer Brooklyn nursing homes, and was the last of three associated deals, one of which involved a very complicated 1031 tax free exchange for the combined sale price in the neighborhood of $129M.

 - November 7, 2016

 - September 19, 2016